PayaDev/PayaConnect/Endpoints/Users/php/Create_User/README.md

 * Once a User ID is returned move onto setting the Auth Roles for the user.

-* credntials that must be stored for this integration.
+* credentials that must be stored for this integration.
 -- user_id
 -- user_api_key
 -- user_hash_key